enitama/DotNetInstallerForDotNetInstallers/README.md

 This is a set of utilities for installers written in .NET, to let you, yes, install .NET.

+🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨

+**WARNING:**
-**WARNING:** At time of writing, this has been *completely untested*.
+At time of writing, this package has been *completely untested*.
 This package is being uploaded to NuGet for *testing purposes only*.
+DO NOT USE THIS PACKAGE UNLESS YOU KNOW WHAT YOU ARE DOING!

+🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨

 ## Install

-Coming soon... this is being extracted out of another project of mine...
+- 📦 [NuGet](https://www.nuget.org/packages/DotnetInstallerForDotnetInstallers): `dotnet add package DotnetInstallerForDotnetInstallers`

 ## Why?